K-12 Field Trips

 Middle School Programs: Grades 5- 8

-Electric Currents & Energizing Waves (PSc.3.1, PSc.3.2, PSc.3.3, EEn.2.8, Phy.2.1, Phy.2.2, Phy.2.3, Phy.3.2) demonstrates the potential sources of renewable energy in the ocean.
+This program demonstrates the potential sources of renewable energy in the ocean and meets NC science standards PSc.3.1, PSc.3.2, PSc.3.3, EEn.2.8, Phy.2.1, Phy.2.2, Phy.2.3, and Phy.3.2.
 Students will learn about basic oceanography and electricity principles before crafting their own model wave energy converter.

-Fishy Findings (EEn.2.6.4, EEn.2.7.2, EEn.2.7.3, 8.L.3.1, Bio.2.1.2, Bio.2.1.3, Bio.2.1.4, Bio.2.2.1, Bio.2.2.2) uses sheepshead in the Albemarle-Pamlico Estuarine System as a case study to highlight the importance of fisheries ecology studies and the insights they provide to better understand species, ecosystem interactions, population changes, and future management practices.
+This program, which meets NC science standards EEn.2.6.4, EEn.2.7.2, EEn.2.7.3, 8.L.3.1, Bio.2.1.2, Bio.2.1.3, Bio.2.1.4, Bio.2.2.1, and Bio.2.2.2, uses sheepshead in the Albemarle-Pamlico Estuarine System as a case study to highlight the importance of fisheries ecology studies and the insights they provide to better understand species, ecosystem interactions, population changes, and future management practices.

-In The Power of Plankton (L.2, 6.L.1, 6.L.2, 7.L.1, 8.E.1, 8.L.3) students investigate the unique local estuarine ecosystem through hands-on experiences such as water and plankton sampling, seining, and/or wetland mapping.
+In this program, which aligns with NC science standards L.2, 6.L.1, 6.L.2, 7.L.1, 8.E.1, and 8.L.3, students investigate the unique local estuarine ecosystem through hands-on experiences such as water quality and plankton sampling.

 High School Programs: Grades 9- 12

-Electric Currents & Energizing Waves (PSc.3.1, PSc.3.2, PSc.3.3, EEn.2.8, Phy.2.1, Phy.2.2, Phy.2.3, Phy.3.2) demonstrates the potential sources of renewable energy in the ocean.
-Students will learn about basic oceanography, wave characteristics, and electricity principles before crafting their own model wave energy converter.
+This program demonstrates the potential sources of renewable energy in the ocean and meets NC science standards PSc.3.1, PSc.3.2, PSc.3.3, EEn.2.8, Phy.2.1, Phy.2.2, Phy.2.3, and Phy.3.2.
+Students will learn about basic oceanography and electricity principles before crafting their own model wave energy converter.

-In Sustainable Coastal Communities (L.2, 5.E.1, 6.E.2, 8.E.1, Bio.2.1, Bio.2.2, EEn.2.2, EEn.2.4, EEn.2.7, EEn.2.8), students will design their own communities, giving attention to the importance of preserving fragile natural resources and valuable cultural heritage all while promoting economic growth on the Outer Banks.
+In this program, students will design their own communities, giving attention to the importance of preserving fragile natural resources and valuable cultural heritage, all while promoting economic growth on the Outer Banks.
+The program meets NC science standards L.2, 5.E.1, 6.E.2, 8.E.1, Bio.2.1, Bio.2.2, EEn.2.2, EEn.2.4, EEn.2.7, and EEn.2.8.

 Led by East Carolina University (ECU), The Coastal Studies Institute is a multi-institutional research and educational partnership of the UNC System including North Carolina State University, UNC-Chapel Hill, UNC Wilmington, and Elizabeth City State University.